 I am kicking things off with my favourite activity that I did here.
 Yes, Stand-up Paddle-boarding can be done anywhere, it’s nothing new, but to a colony of Common Grey Seals?
 Now that is a unique adventure if ever I saw one.

 I actually started the day planning to go Kitesurfing with Graeme from Kite Pirates Kite School, but we were aware if there wasn’t enough wind we would go paddle-boarding.
-At the time I was disappointed, but this turned out to be a far better substitute activity (I will talk more about kitesurfing in the Water sports section below).

 The tour with Graeme lasted 2-3 hours and started at Pegwell Bay.
 The time the tour starts depends on the tides as does the starting point.
 You will head out into the open water before reaching the mouth of the River Stour.
 For beginners Pegwell Bay is a suitable place to start, on a calm day the bay offers some protection from the waves.